junovhs/SlopChop/README.md

 # SlopChop

-SlopChop is a CLI that enforces a **configurable structural integrity boundary** for a repository—so code stays modular, reviewable, and predictable as the project and team scale.
+SlopChop is a CLI that enforces a **configurable structural integrity boundary** for a repository-so code stays modular, reviewable, and predictable as the project and team scale.

 It does this in two complementary ways:

-1. **Structural governance (fast, deterministic):** scan the repo for violations of “shape” constraints (size, complexity, panic paths, etc.).
+1. **Structural governance (fast, deterministic):** scan the repo for violations of "shape" constraints (size, complexity, panic paths, etc.).
 2. **Optional hardened change ingestion:** safely apply **large, automated, or otherwise untrusted multi-file edits** with manifest integrity, path safety, and transactional rollback.

 SlopChop works well in normal developer workflows (local and CI).
 It also happens to be an excellent safety harness for AI-assisted coding, but it does not require an LLM.